Mandeep-Khatri/QA-Chatbot/README.md

-# Mandy's Q&A Chatbot for Course Materials
+# Gemini by Mandy - Q&A Chatbot

 A powerful Q&A chatbot **by Mandy** using Python, Gemini 1.5 Flash API, and LangChain that processes course PDFs and provides intelligent answers based on the content.